EPCCed/fulhame-docs/user_guide/connect.rst

 Connecting to the System
 ========================

-This section covers the basic methods for connecting to the NEXTGenIO prototype.
+This section covers the basic methods for connecting to the Fulhame prototype.
 The first part describes how to set up the initial connection, and gives a summary of how to ease the connecting process (after the initial login) using SSH keys.